 The ex-ante review is carried out once, starting before EIF and the results used to finalize the M&E Plan.
-As indicated in Section 1.6, the ex-ante DQR was undertaken by an independent Consultant to facilitate the preparation of the M&E Plan.
-It is expected that subsequent data reviews (ex-post) will be undertaken by MiDA staff and any independent Consultants engaged for that purpose.
+As indicated in Section 1.6, the ex-ante DQR was undertaken by an Independent Consultant prior to EIF of the Compact to facilitate the preparation of the M&E Plan.
+It is expected that subsequent data reviews (ex-post) will be undertaken by MiDA staff and any Independent Consultants engaged for that purpose.